Rational sets in virtually abelian groups: languages and growth: Natural normal forms

 \begin{theorem} Let $U$ be a rational subset of a virtually abelian group.
 Then $\mathrm{NF}(U)$ is an EDT0L language. \end{theorem} \begin{proof} By Proposition \ref{prop:rationalCWP}, we have a disjoint union where each $U_i=\{ut_i^{-1}\mid u\in U\cap\Z^k\}\subset\Z^k$ is a polyhedral subset.
 We now claim that polyhedral sets have $k$-regular normal forms.
 More precisely, \(\mathrm{NF}_k(P)\) is \(k\)-regular whenever \(P\subset\Z^k\) is a polyhedral set.
 The result then follows from the fact that \(k\)-regular languages are EDT0L (Proposition \ref{prop:forgetful}), and that the class of EDT0L languages is closed under concatenation with a single letter \(t_i\), and under finite unions (Lemma \ref{lem:EDT0Lclosure}).

 To prove the claim, consider a polyhedral set $P\subset \Z^k$.
 We can decompose $P$ as a disjoint union of $2^k$ monotone polyhedral sets as in Lemma \ref{lem:union}.
-Then by Proposition \ref{prop:monotonenregular}, $\mathrm{NF}_k(P)$ is a finite union of $k$-regular languages, and is therefore itself $k$-regular. \end{proof} \begin{corollary} Let $G$ be a finitely generated virtually abelian group, and $U\subset G^n$ a definable set.
+Then by Proposition \ref{prop:monotonenregular}, $\mathrm{NF}_k(P)$ is a finite union of $k$-regular languages, and is therefore itself $k$-regular. \end{proof} Finally, since definable sets in virtually abelian groups are rational sets in direct products of virtually abelian groups, and these products are again virtually abelian (Lemma \ref{lem:directprod}), we are able to use the rationality of definable sets and the representation of rational sets in terms of EDT0L languages to get the following. \begin{corollary} Let $G$ be a finitely generated virtually abelian group, and $U\subset G^n$ a definable set.
 Then $\mathrm{NF}(U)\subset\mathrm{NF}(G^n)$ is EDT0L. \end{corollary}

-Since \(\mathrm{NF}(G)\) is not a \emph{geodesic} normal form, it cannot be used to compute the growth series of $U$ with respect to the word metric on the group.
+Since \(\mathrm{NF}(G)\) is \emph{not} a geodesic normal form, it cannot be used to compute the growth series of $U$ with respect to the word metric on the group.
 For that we will need a different normal form, which we study in the next section.